Visit Nis Serbia

 4) Many people fly into Nis and then leave directly for Belgrade, Serbia.
 Ryanair usually has a van waiting outside the airport.
 It takes 3-4 hours and will run you about €10.

-5) Need some Balkan travel inspiration?
-Check out some of my blog posts:
+5) Want some Balkan travel inspiration?
+Check out some of my other blog posts:

 - Bosnia and Herzegovina: 8 Reasons to Visit Mostar, Bosnia and Herzegovina